 WordPress Installations Vulnerable to Hacker Attacks

-This means that 73.2% of the most popular WordPress installations are vulnerable to vulnerabilities which can be detected using free automated tools.
-Considering the number of vulnerable WordPress installations out there, and the popularity of such websites, we are still surprised how come most of them haven’t been hacked yet.
+This means that 73.2% of the most popular WordPress installations are vulnerable.
+They are vulnerable to exploitable vulnerabilities that can be detected with free automated tools, within seconds.
+It is surprising how most of them haven’t been hacked yet.

-It takes a malicious attacker only a couple of minutes to run automated tools that can discover such vulnerabilities and exploit them.
-This illustrates the importance choosing a web hosting solution that auto updates both plugins and WordPress.
+It only takes a couple of minutes for a malicious attacker to run an automated tool that can discover these vulnerabilities and exploit them.
+This highlights the importance choosing the right WordPress web host that auto updates both plugins and WordPress.